hamirmahal/react-rails/README.md

 To see the first page, no `page` parameter is necessary.

-But, you'll need to do `/api/v1/recipients?page=2` to see the second page of `/api/v1/recipients`, for example.
+But, you'll need to do http://localhost:3000/api/v1/recipients?page=2 to see the second page of the results from http://localhost:3000/api/v1/recipients, for example.

 ## Filers